nihlaeth/nihpkg/README.md

 * fine-grained control over the build process
 * use the simplest tools available, so it remains possible to do things manually where desired
 * package specification in yaml format
-* test installation with unionfs
+* test installation with overlayfs
 * verify system integrity with backed up checksums

 ### Dependency resolution